 Japanese are not as unengaged on the topic of sustainability as you might think

 Over the past 10 to 15 years, Japanese marketers have wholeheartedly embraced the symbology of sustainability.
 Notions of ‘green’ and ‘eco’ and ‘human’ have proliferated in aesthetic terms.
-Yet signs of a sea change in consumer attitudes and behaviour have been slow to become apparent.
+Yet signs of a sea change in consumer attitudes and behavior have been slow to become apparent.

 It has typically been a hard road for those who want to activate the Japanese market on issues and commercial enterprises related to the environment and sustainability.
-Nevertheless, the range of businesses and NPOs with ambitious, progressive goals is growing, and these organisations’ objectives in Japan can cover anything from fundraising, campaigning, or launching ethical consumer products.
+Nevertheless, the range of businesses and NPOs with ambitious, progressive goals is growing, and these organizations’ objectives in Japan can cover anything from fundraising, campaigning, or launching ethical consumer products.

-There are, however, glimpses of hope that indicate that these organisations are not wasting their time.
+There are, however, glimpses of hope that indicate that these organizations are not wasting their time.
 For example, 60% of respondents last year in our annual sentiment survey indicated they were refusing plastic bags at the cashier whenever possible.
-Initiatives like My Mizu, a PET bottle reduction program that sensibly focuses on incremental change in consumer behaviour, are starting to appear.
+Initiatives like My Mizu, a PET bottle reduction program that sensibly focuses on incremental change in consumer behavior are starting to appear.
 Indeed, I have argued for a long time that on an issue such as climate change, the Japanese are not as unaware or as soft, on the subject as is generally thought.

-If you want to change hearts and minds be careful to stay in rapport
+If you want to change hearts and minds, be careful to stay in rapport

 At The Carter Group, we’ve tracked consumer sentiment in Japan every year since 2017.
 Beginning in 2021, we added over 60 questions covering everyday people’s values on issues such as personal confidence and security, the nation’s position in the world, how people feel about institutions and powers that be, the roles of science and tradition, well as the world of work and emergent social and environmental issues.